nickwells/utilities/findCmpRm/_findCmpRm.EXAMPLES.md

 ```sh
 findCmpRm -diff-args '-W,170,-y,--color=always' -less-args=-R
 ```
-This will use show the differences in two columns, side by side, with differences highlighted in colour and with less taking the colour output and displaying it\.
+This will show the differences in two columns, side by side, with differences highlighted in colour and with less taking the colour output and displaying it\.

 You might want to put these parameters in the configuration file so that you don&apos;t have to repeatedly set them on each use of the program\.